Warning to Wantons

 Warning to Wantons is a 1949 British romantic comedy film directed by Donald Wilson and starring Harold Warrender, Anne Vernon and David Tomlinson.

-The screenplay, written by art historian James Laver and the director, was based upon Mary Mitchell's 1934 novel A Warning to Wantons, subtitled 'A fantastic romance - setting forth the not undeserved but awful fate which befell a minx.'
+The screenplay, written by art historian James Laver and the director, was based upon Mary Mitchell's 1934 novel A Warning to Wantons.

-The film was one of the four of David Rawnsley's films that used his "independent frame" technique, a form of back projection.

 Premise

 A young woman escapes her strict convent school and enters high society, where she has the time of her life.